utep-cs-arch-classes/arch1-project3-mamorales15/SnakeGame/README.md

 ### What to improve
 Unfortunately, I ran out of time to complete the project.
-There are still some bugs at the moment such as:* The game resets after a few wall-collisions
+There are still some bugs at the moment such as:* The game crashes in different ways.
+When the snake hits the food in a certain direction it can crash.
+Especially for the first collision.
+After a few wall collisions it can crash, but not always.
-* The game may hang and the end of game noise will not stop.
-You will also see that the green LED will stay lit up meaning the CPU stays on and is busy.
 Some features I would have liked to implement:
 * At the moment, the snake only has the head.
 Every time a food is eaten, a new moving layer should be created that the previous snake head/body part should link to.
 The pos of the snake body can take the posLast of the previous snake body/head.
-* At the moment, the biggest feature I am lacking is collision with the food.
-This may or may not be implemented by the time the project is due.
+* A song while you played would be nice.